sampathsailanka/sampathsailanka/README.md

 - 📚 I’m currently learning - Machine Learning using Python

-- 🎯 Wanted to integrate Software with Mechanical in Industries

 - 📫 How to reach me - sampathsm144@gmail.com

 <!-- - ⚡ Fun fact **...** -->